TiaraNivani/TiaraNivani/README.md

 ## Hejjjjj~!
 I'm Tiara, but you can call me Tia. ฅ^ >ヮ<^₎

-I'm a junior Rust and Python developer with a couple years of experience under my belt working on various smaller open source project.
+I'm a junior Rust and Python developer with a couple years of experience under my belt working on various smaller open source projects.

 I started programming in Uni, and am currently mostly using Rust and Python.